The vibration analysis tool shows the signal spektrum measured by the sensor.

 While moving the mouse pointer along the diagram, the cross hair shows the frequency in Hz at a certain position and calculates the corresponding rpm simultaneously.
-This way, vibrations can be allocated to rpm at certain rotating parts of the heli, such as main rotor, tail rotor, motor etc.
+This way, vibrations can be related to rpm at certain rotating parts of the heli, such as main rotor, tail rotor, motor etc.

-My T-rex 450 has some strange vibrations after rebuilding it (crash due pilots error).
+My T-rex 450 has some strange vibrations after rebuilding it (crash due pilot error).
 This could be seen on a moving rotor disc while the heli has been running on the ground.
 In addition to this the tail fin was oscillating and some noise could be heared too.

 As first step it is always recommended to do a test run on the bench without main and tail blades.
 During this we can see things like uneven shafts or broken bearings.